Mercedes-Benz W201: Diesel models

 The 190 D was available with three different engines.
 The 2.0 L inline-four engine was the base engine, and was never marketed in North America.
 A 2.2-liter version, with the same power as the 2.0 L, was introduced in September 1983.
 It was only available in model years 1984 and 1985, and only in the US and Canada.
 The 2.5 L inline-five engine was available in the late 1980s and early 1990s.
-The 2.5 L Turbo engine, sold in mainland Europe, but not the UK for many years, was available to American buyers only in 1987 and is now somewhat of a collectors item.
-The exterior of the 2.5 Turbo model is different from other models in that it has fender vents in the front passenger side fender to feed air to the turbocharger.
+The 2.5 L Turbo engine, sold in mainland Europe, but not the UK for many years, was available to American buyers only in 1987 and is now somewhat of a collector's item.
+The exterior of the 2.5 Turbo model is different from other models in that it has fender vents in the front passenger-side fender to feed air to the turbocharger.

 Limited editions

 190 LE

-For the UK and Irish market a special edition 190 was produced for the 1993 model year.
+For the UK and Irish market, a special edition 190 was produced for the 1993 model year.
 The car was given the badge name 190LE, though on the rear boot lid it read 190 E (on the left hand side of the lock) and LE on the right hand side.
 Roughly 1,000 cars were produced and each one came with a large A3 sized certificate giving each car a unique number.

 The 190 LE was available in three colours only; Azzuro Blue (blue/purple), Brilliant Silver and Rosso Red (Burgundy).
 The Azzuro blue coloured cars came with a grey checked cloth interior, the silver coloured cars with a black checked cloth interior and the Rosso Red coloured cars with a biscuit/cream checked cloth interior.

 The LE was equipped with extra features that had been options on the other models and were only available with the 1.8 or 2.0-litre engine.
 Both the 1.8 and 2.0-litre models were equipped with a standard electric tilt and slide steel sunroof, four electric windows, electric aerial, 8-hole alloy wheels, Blaupunkt Verona CR43 Radio/cassette player and walnut wood trim (as opposed to Zebrano wood).
 The 2.0-litre version had in addition rear headrests and a front armrest.
 The LE was nearly £3,500 cheaper than a 1.8-litre model of identical specification, and £2,000 cheaper than a 2.0-litre model.

 No further options could be added to LE cars from the factory - though some were equipped with other dealer-installed items.